MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 - **Refunded** - The order has been refunded.
 Most (if not all), payment providers also provide this information directly to the developer.
 The developer will need to decide how to manage this status, which can vary depending on a number of factors, such as whether the items are consumable goods (which may already have been consumed).
 - **RefundFailed** - A refund was requested, but was rejected by the payment provider.
 PlayFab will not be able to provide any additional information on this - so if more details are needed, the developer should contact the payment provider directly.
 - **ChargedBack** - This status varies by payment provider, and can indicate that an order is in dispute or has been charged back.
 Again, for more information on the specifics of the order, the payment provider should be contacted.
 - **FailedByPlayFab** - This status indicates that an unexpected failure occurred in the payment process.
-On seeing this status response, the title should retry the previous payment **API** call.
+On seeing this status response, the title should retry the previous payment API call.
 If this status persists, you are advised to post this issue on our [support forums](https://community.playfab.com/) and provide all the details concerning the issue (title ID, PlayFab ID, order ID).

 ## Accepting Payments with Xsolla

-For **Xsolla**, the process is quite different, and does not use the code flow above as you'll be using the **Xsolla** payment flow, as described here: [https://developers.xsolla.com/](https://developers.xsolla.com/).
+For Xsolla, the process is quite different, and does not use the code flow above as you'll be using the Xsolla payment flow, as described here: [https://developers.xsolla.com/](https://developers.xsolla.com/).

-First, you'll need to have a merchant ID, project ID, and merchant **API** key from **Xsolla** in order to configure your title to use their payment service.
+First, you'll need to have a merchant ID, project ID, and merchant API key from Xsolla in order to configure your title to use their payment service.

-- To get started, use the link in the **Add-ons Marketplace's Xsolla page** to sign up for an **Xsolla** account.
+- To get started, use the link in the **Add-ons Marketplace's Xsolla** page to sign up for an Xsolla account.

-- Once you have that configuration page set up, your next step will be to create the catalog of goods in the **Xsolla** service.
+- Once you have that configuration page set up, your next step will be to create the catalog of goods in the Xsolla service.
-- When doing this, verify that the **item_code** for each item **Xsolla** matches an item ID in your PlayFab catalog, as those are the identifiers we'll be using to complete your purchase and add the correct items to the player inventory securely.
+- When doing this, verify that the item_code for each item in Xsolla matches an item ID in your PlayFab catalog, as those are the identifiers we'll be using to complete your purchase and add the correct items to the player inventory securely.
-- To set up your list of virtual items in the **Xsolla** catalog, please refer to their documentation, which we provided earlier in our instructions.
+- To set up your list of virtual items in the Xsolla catalog, please refer to their documentation, which we provided earlier in our instructions.

 ### Initiating the purchase (Xsolla)

-Once you're ready to make a purchase, you'll use the **GetPaymentToken API** call to request a token from the **Xsolla** service, by specifying it as the **TokenProvider**.
+Once you're ready to make a purchase, you'll use the GetPaymentToken API call to request a token from the Xsolla service, by specifying it as the `TokenProvider`.

 ```csharp
 PlayFabClientAPI.GetPaymentToken(new GetPaymentTokenRequest() {